 These roasted Brussels sprouts with creamy parmesan sauce are a slightly decadent and utterly delicious side dish.
 Prepared with a hint of smoky bacon and a crispy topping of golden breadcrumbs, this scrumptious roasted Brussels sprouts recipe is sure to become a favorite veggie side to dig into, making fans out of even the pickiest of eaters!

-But they're an amazing canvas, and when prepared right, with a good dash of love and care, they can truly be an absolutely scrumptious way to get even those picky eaters in your life to gain all those important vitamins and minerals that Brussels sprouts are packed with—likeVitamin C and K, plus folate, fiber and potassium.
+And when prepared right, with a good dash of love and care, they can truly be an absolutely scrumptious way to get even those picky eaters in your life to enjoy their veggies!

 Who could possibly resist roasted Brussels sprouts in creamy parmesan sauce with bacon?